-Appetizers are an essential part of any dinner party, but they can sometimes feel like an afterthought compared to the main course.
+Appetizers are essential to any dinner party, but they can sometimes feel like an afterthought compared to the main course.
 This is a real shame since appetizers are the first food guests eat and the first impression they get of your cooking.
 To help you elevate your appetizer game, we have rounded up eight excellent tips to help you take your appetizers to the next level and make a fantastic impression on your guests.
 Grab your ingredients, and let us show you how to make the most delicious and visually appealing appetizers of your life!

 Choose your drinks first.

 Often, though not always, you will be serving drinks with your appetizers (if you are not planning to serve alcohol, you can skip to the next step).
-If you plan to do a signature cocktail with a distinct flavor base, then you will want to select appetizer recipes that will complement the drink instead of clashing with it.
+If you plan to do a signature cocktail with a distinct flavor base, you will want to select appetizer recipes that complement the drink instead of clashing with it.
 Even if you plan to keep things simple with a selection of beer and wine, it helps to think about the drink varieties you will be offering and what food flavors will and will not.

 Select complementary app recipes.

 Now that you have the drinks figured out, it is time to choose the perfect appetizer recipes to go along with them.
-Focus on easy-to-eat snack items that will not ruin your guests’ appetites for dinner but will also be substantial enough to counteract the effects of the alcohol, so nobody gets tipsy too early in the evening.
+Focus on easy-to-eat snack items that will not ruin your guests’ appetites for dinner but will also be substantial enough to counteract the effects of the alcohol so nobody gets tipsy too early in the evening.
 Also, think about flavor profiles and what will complement (or clash) the drinks you want to serve.
 You want the food and beverages to work in concert with each other.

 Source: Camila ionut/Shutterstock.com